-The Principal is available at KACC to confer with students when the need arises.
+The Principal and Dean of Students are available at KACC to confer with students when the need arises.
 The subject may be educational, career and technical, or personal in nature.
-An "open-door" policy is always maintained.
-The student must obtain a hall pass from the instructor to come to the Principal's Office.
+An "opendoor" policy is always maintained.
+The student must obtain a hall pass from the instructor to come to the Principal's or Dean's Office.

-The KACC Principal is not a substitute for the home school counselor, but rather will supplement the guidance services that are available in the students' home school.
+KACC principal and Dean of Students are not a substitute for the home school counselor, but rather a supplement to the guidance services available in the students' home school.